ATTENTION Former Boyertown Auto Body Works Employees!

 Current Participating Libraries:

-The Boyertown Museum of Historic Vehicles is happy to announce we have a new product for sale!
-We are now offering 2017 calendars!! $6 plus tax!!
+The Boyertown Museum of Historic Vehicles is happy to announce we will have 2018 calendars available for purchase by September 1st! $9 plus tax!!
 All the proceeds benefit the Museum’s collection and exhibits!
 All the photos are of our beautiful vehicles!

 The Boyertown Museum of Historic Vehicles is pleased to announce the newest addition to its fine collection of Pennsylvania-built automobiles—a 1915 Pullman Speedster.
 This fine automobile is actually a reconstruction of a 1914 Gentleman’s Roadster or Speedster built by a noted historian and Pullman restorer.
 Using original specifications from the Pullman Motor Car Company, the body was meticulously constructed and mounted on a 1915 Pullman chassis.
 The car is in beautiful condition and is ready to drive.